mahdyhassan-07/Sri-Lankan-Electricity-Consumption-Forecasting/README.md

 # Sri Lankan Household Electricity Consumption Forecasting

-This project, developed for the Artificial Intelligence and Machine Learning (IT2011) module at SLIIT, focuses on building a machine learning model to forecast household net energy import based on smart meter data.
+This project, developed for the Artificial Intelligence and Machine Learning (IT2011) module at SLIIT, focuses on building a machine learning model to forecast household net energy import using smart meter data.

 ## 🎯 Project Goal
-The primary objective was to develop a reliable regression model to predict `NET_IMPORT_kWh` while navigating real-world data challenges like data leakage.
-The final model uses a LightGBM Regressor.
+The primary objective was to develop a reliable regression model to predict NET_IMPORT_kWh, while addressing real-world challenges like data leakage and feature correlation.
+The final optimized model uses a LightGBM Regressor.

 ## 📊 Dataset
-The project utilizes the [Sri Lankan Residential Electricity Consumption dataset](https://www.kaggle.com/datasets/lirneasia/sri-lankan-residential-electricity-consumption) from Kaggle, provided by LIRNEasia.
+The dataset used is the Sri Lankan Residential Electricity Consumption Dataset provided by LIRNEasia, available on Kaggle.
+It contains millions of smart meter readings, including voltage, current, energy imports/exports, and timestamps from multiple households.

 ## 🛠️ Methodology